Alcohol and HIV Risk

 How Can Alcohol Put You at Risk for Getting or Transmitting HIV?

 Drinking alcohol, particularly binge drinking, affects your brain, making it hard to think clearly.
-When you’re drunk, you may be more likely to make poor decisions that put you at risk for getting or transmitting HIV, such as having sex without a condom.
+When you’re drunk, you may be more likely to make poor decisions that put you at risk for getting or transmitting HIV, such as having sex without medicine to prevent or treat HIV or without a condom.

-You also may be more likely to have a harder time using a condom the right way every time you have sex, have more sexual partners, or use other drugs.
+You also may be more likely to have a harder time using a condom the right way , have more sexual partners, or use other drugs.
 Those behaviors can increase your risk of exposure to HIV and other sexually transmitted diseases.
 Or, if you have HIV, they can also increase your risk of transmitting HIV to others.

 If you drink alcohol:

-If you are living with HIV, alcohol use can be harmful to your brain and body and affect your ability to stick to your HIV treatment.
+If you have HIV, alcohol use can be harmful to your brain and body and affect your ability to stick to your HIV treatment.
 Learn about the health effects of alcohol and other drug use and how to access alcohol treatment programs if you need them.